aut-cic/captive-portal/README.md

-# captive-portal
-AUT Internet Captive Portal
+# Captive Portal

+## Introduction

+This django application writen by Masoud Sadri years ago does management on internet.